oasci/reptar/docs/source/scripts.rst

 We love to work in XYZ files; however, text files can quickly grow in size.
 Binary files, like ``npy``, store the same data in less space.
-Most visualization packages require XYZ files, so this script quickly looks
+Most visualization packages require XYZ files, so this script quickly looks up the relevant data in a group and writes an XYZ file.

 .. code-block:: bash